 John Curtin’s world & ours

-Speech given by Hon Paul Keating on the occasion of the Fifth JCPML Anniversary Lecture marking the 57th anniversary of John Curtin’s death, 5 July 2002
+Fifth JCPML Anniversary Lecture presented by the Hon Paul Keating marking the 57th anniversary of John Curtin’s death, 5 July 2002.

 The text of Mr Keating’s address and the vote of thanks by Dr John Edwards is provided below.